ZoneMinder/zmeventnotification/docs/guides/hooks.rst

     sudo -H ./install.sh # and follow the prompts

-**Note 1:**: ``install.sh`` will not overwrite the hooks pip3 module if the version number is the same as the one you already have.
-To force reinstall, after you run ``install.sh`` you can manually do ``sudo -H pip3 install --upgrade --no-deps --force-reinstall hook/`` from the ``zmeventnotification`` folder.
-Note that normally, I will bump up the version # but this condition may kick in for you if you keep pulling master when I haven't yet bumped up versions.

 .. _opencv_install:

-**Note 2:**: If you plan on using object detection, starting v5.0.0 of the ES, the setup script no longer installs opencv for you.
+**Note:**: If you plan on using object detection, starting v5.0.0 of the ES, the setup script no longer installs opencv for you.
 This is because you may want to install your own version with GPU accelaration or other options.
 There are two options to install OpenCV:

   - You install a pip package.
 Very easy, but you don't get GPU support
   - You compile from source.
 Takes longer, but you get all the right modules as well as GPU support.
 Instructions are simple, if you follow them well.